Lubinka2018/project-management-van-ruwe-data-naar-data-package-/README.md

 - Show courtesy and respect towards other community members
 - We do not tolerate any form of discrimination, intimidation or harassment.

-If you feel any one of these guidelines has been violated, please contact training@esciencecenter.nl.
+If you feel any one of these guidelines has been violated, please contact the workshop organizers!

 ### Workflow